kare0041/cst8919-assignment-1/README.md

-# Flask Auth0 Authentication App
+# Securing and Monitoring an Authenticated Flask App

-A simple Flask application that demonstrates authentication using Auth0.
+This is a simple Flask application that demonstrates authentication using Auth0, which is deployed on Azure Web App to make use of Azure monitor to detect suspecious activity.
 The app includes a home page, protected route, and login/logout functionality.

 ## Features